 This hidden wee gem is a quick and easy walk just outside Golspie near Dunrobin Castle.
 Park at the little car park next to a stone mason’s and follow the waymarked trail for Big Burn Falls.

-The path leads through lush green vegetation to a series of waterfalls!
+The path leads through lush green vegetation to a series of awe-inspiring waterfalls.

 The Black Isle